samkeen/s3-proxy-auth/README.md

 Amazon offers a very easy to implement [static website hosting option](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) for S3 buckets.
 Since it is a completely static option though, all files are exposed to the public Internet (no authentication option)

-This is a node server that simple proxies requests it to make authenticated API requests to the S3 bucket and serves back the contents of the static file requested.
+This is a node server that simple proxies requests made to it.
+It make a matching authenticated API requests to the S3 bucket and serves back the contents of the static file requested.

 ## Install